Don't throw those rinds away! There's plenty of flavor left to be tapped. (Photo: geishaboy500/Flickr)

 - Make a Parmesan broth for cheese-filled pastas like ravioli.
 You can try this recipe for Ricotta & Pea Ravioli in Parmesan Broth or just use the recipe for inspiration for your own pasta in Parmesan broth.

-- Use in this recipe from Panera Bread for Tomato, Cheese and Bread Soup.
+- Try in this recipe for Tomato, Cheese and Bread Soup.

 - If the rind is pure cheese (with no waxy coating), you can grill the rind until it becomes soft and chewy, put it on a piece of crusty bread, and eat.